-Her projects include an interactive archive exploring the ways that marginalia reveals relationships between readers and texts; drawings of photocopies of books on the history of conceptual art; a "translation" of Proust's In Search of Lost Time in the form of graphite-on-paper drawings; and investigations into the proto-history of the Internet, Google's patents for book-scanning technology, the invention of calotype photography in the 1830's, and the history of how drawing is taught.
+Molly Springfield makes graphite drawings that use photocopies of printed texts as their source material.
+Her projects include an interactive archive of marginalia; drawings of photocopies of books on the history of conceptual art; a "translation" of Proust's In Search of Lost Time in the form of drawings; and investigations into the proto-history of the Internet, Google's patents for book-scanning technology, and the invention of calotype photography in the 1830's.

-Her most recent solo exhibitions have taken place at Galerie Thomas Zander (Cologne, Germany), Flashpoint (Washington, DC), and Steven Wolf Fine Arts (San Francisco).
-Recent museum exhibitions include the American University Museum; Baltimore Museum of Art; Berkeley Art Museum and Pacific Film Archive; Carpenter Center for the Visual Arts at Harvard University; The Contemporary Museum; The Drawing Center, New York; The Hafnarborg Museum, Iceland; the Indianapolis Museum of Art; The Portland Museum of Art; the University of Richmond Museums; and the Zimmerli Art Museum at Rutgers University.
+She has had fourteen national and international solo exhibitions, including shows in New York, Washington, DC, San Francisco, Chicago, and Cologne, Germany.
+Museum exhibitions include the Baltimore Museum of Art; Berkeley Art Museum; Carpenter Center for the Visual Arts at Harvard University; The Drawing Center, New York; Hafnarborg Museum, Iceland; Indianapolis Museum of Art; Portland Museum of Art; and the Zimmerli Art Museum at Rutgers University.

-Springfield's work is included in both private and public collections, including the Sally & Wynn Kramarsky Collection and the permanent collections of the Metropolitan Museum of Art and the Whitney Museum of American Art.
-She received her MFA from the University of California, Berkeley in 2004, was a participant at Skowhegan in 2006, and a MacDowell fellow in 2016.
+Springfield's work is included the permanent collections of the Whitney Museum of American Art and the Metropolitan Museum of Art.
+She received her MFA from the University of California, Berkeley in 2004, was a participant at Skowhegan in 2006, and was a MacDowell Fellow in 2016.